CommitteeOfZero/committeeofzero.github.io/_posts/2024-10-15-sglbp-patch.markdown

 ##### Script fixes

-A full translation check of the game has been completed, fixing grammatical issues, minor typos and wording issues, as well as an extensive amount of inconsistencies with text formatting and a handful of translation fixes.
+A full translation check of the game has been completed, fixing grammatical issues, minor typos, and wording issues, as well as an extensive amount of inconsistencies with text formatting and a handful of translation fixes.

 ##### Better typography